Litigation Support for Clients

 You Cannot Build a Strong Custody Case Without a Strong Client

 Emotions are intense for clients in custody cases.
 The fear of losing parenting time with one’s children, the mistrust between the parents, the insecure feeling of having to “impress” the Guardian ad Litem, and the intimidation of facing a judge in a courtroom, among other things, can be incredibly threatening and overwhelming for many clients.

 Everybody reacts differently.
-Even the best parents lose their good sense during a custody dispute.
-Some people retreat and have a hard time articulating, or even recognizing their strengths.
-Others demand unreasonable results.
-A “mama or papa bear” may turn into a grizzly bear.
-Your client’s behaviors, reactions and responses during the course of the litigation may be important pieces of the custody puzzle since the Guardian ad Litem and the Judge take note of everything that affects the best interests of the children.
+Even the best parents lose their good sense during a bitter custody dispute.
+Your client’s behaviors, reactions and responses during the course of the litigation may be important pieces of the custody puzzle that the Guardian ad Litem and the Judge will consider.

 My mission as a Custody Litigation Consultant is to help your clients present the best of themselves to the Guardian ad Litem and the Judge, no matter what the litigation brings.
 Especially in high conflict cases, this can be a real learning process and challenge.
 I support clients in moving forward in the litigation with integrity, positivity and emotional strength.
 I also help clients develop and maintain realistic expectations so that they can identify achievable goals, and take productive positive steps toward those goals.
 I believe that what is in the best interests of the children should align with what is in the best interests of their parents.
 The goal is to find that delicate balance for your clients, so that the puzzle pieces will fit together comfortably.